hkupty/hkupty.github.io/_posts/2016-03-13-Ditching-TMUX.md

 --------------------------
 Now that I can `<C-b>c` instead of `:tabe` and `<C-b>1` instead of `1gt` (which I normally use, but I used to navigate tmux's panes way more often), its time to handle the limitations.

-The first thing is the shell.
+The first thing is editing files from the shell.
 While on tmux, I normally typed `vim path/to/some/file` to edit it.
 This was fine inside tmux but from within neovim's terminal, this would cause a nested vim session, which is not what I wanted.

 So I found an excellent tool called [neovim-remote][nvr].
 It is fantastic.
 I have written a small wrapper around it on my `.zshrc`, but just for faster typing: